varnish/libvmod-cookie/README.rst

 for cleaning up a request in vcl_recv, but works outside recv if needed.
 In such a case it is necessary to run cookie.parse() again.

+It is currently not safe/tested to call this VMOD in any fetch threads.
+Do the filtering in recv, fix up anything going in in deliver.
+Running it in vcl_backend_fetch and similar is untested and has undefined results.

 FUNCTIONS
 =========